 Dried hibiscus flowers, also known as rosella or roselle, have an intense and complex perfume, similar to cranberries.
-Dried hibiscus flowers are most commonly steeped in hot water and drunk like tea, thought to be high in antioxidants, and to help lower blood pressure.
+Dried hibiscus flowers are most commonly steeped in just-boiled water and drunk like tea, thought to be high in antioxidants, and to help lower blood pressure.

 Hibiscus flowers really come to life when used as a dessert or cocktail ingredient.
-Infuse in water or sugar syrup, discard the flowers, and use the perfumed liquid in sorbets, jellies, or mixed with sparkling wine for summery, floral fizzes.
+Infuse in boiling water or sugar syrup, discard the flowers, and use the perfumed liquid in sorbets, jellies, or mixed with sparkling wine for summery, floral fizzes.

-May contain traces of nuts.
+Ingredients: dried hibiscus flowers.
+Allergy Advice: May contain traces of peanuts.

 These summary details have been prepared for information purposes only, and are designed to enhance your shopping experience on the Sous Chef website.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for your reading the product packaging and label prior to use.
 You should note that products and their ingredients are subject to change.